TG-WD6/team-git-practice/README.md

 # team-git-practice
 Nathan

-Coffee is love, Coffee is live.
+Both coffee and tea are love, both coffee and tea are live. :)